Lawsuit threatens off-road open riding in desert

 The owner of Miller’s Off-Road Products said many Ramona families, as well as families throughout the county, recreate at Ocotillo Wells and respect the environment.

 “The whole area is a real family-oriented area,” he said.

-Named as plaintiffs in the lawsuit are Protecting Employees Who Protect Our Environment (PEER) and the Desert Protective Council (DPC).
+Named as plaintiffs in the lawsuit are Public Employees for Environmental Responsibility (PEER) and the Desert Protective Council (DPC).
 Filed May 21 in Sacramento, the suit seeks to order the state parks department and Division of Off-Highway Motor Vehicle Recreation, along with its deputy director, Christopher Conlin, “to immediately cease and desist” the open off-road vehicle driving and restrict vehicle use to specifically-designated trails.

 PEER says Ocotillo Wells is home to more than 1,200 archeological and historic sites with few having restricted access, and plant life is completely unprotected.

 “We don’t have people destroy the archaeological sites,” said Jan Chaney, president of Friends of Ocotillo Wells.